zlowram/radare2-regressions/README.md

 Reporting Radare2 Bugs
 ----------------------

-Please to not post Radare2 bugs on the r2-regressions github tracker.
+Please do not post Radare2 bugs on the r2-regressions github tracker.
 Instead use the official r2 tracker:

 https://github.com/radare/radare2/issues?state=open